François Castaing: With AMC and Chrysler

 Castaing deservedly gets major credit for developing the all-new line of cars and trucks that paced Chrysler's surging success in the 1990s.
 He worked on minivan designs using the science of maximizing space usage and was praised by Chrysler's president, Bob Lutz, "as the best packager I've ever known."
 The success of Castaing's system was exemplified not just by the attraction of Daimler-Benz as the suitor for Chrysler, but by more than just a passing interest from General Motors and Toyota.
 At that time, the automaker's executives such as Robert Lutz, Thomas Stallkamp, and Francois Castaing "made Chrysler the most nimble of Detroit's three carmakers."

 In 1993, Castaing founded the United States Council for Automotive Research (USCAR), joining Chrysler with General Motors and Ford.
 USCAR's goal is to strengthen the technology base of the U.S. auto industry through cooperative research and development.
 He was also instrumental in establishing the Partnership for a New Generation of Vehicles.

 In 1994, Castaing became the head of Chrysler Powertrain Operations in 1996, he was appointed executive vice president for Chrysler International Operations.
 After the Daimler-Benz merger with Chrysler in 1998, he became a technical adviser to Bob Eaton until retirement in 2000.

-He was among the creators of the sport utility vehicle trend that propelled the North American automotive industry during the 1990s and has transformed European automobile markets in the early-2000s.
+Castaing was among the creators of the sport utility vehicle trend that propelled the North American automotive industry during the 1990s and has transformed European automobile markets in the early-2000s.

 Castaing was also a member in the "Dodge Viper Team", being the Engineering Vice President, and "would prove vital" to the development of the Viper's V10 engine.

 Retirement

-Since leaving DaimlerChrysler, Castaing has served as a member of the board of directors for multiple manufacturing and automobile companies, including Exide, the battery company, Durakon Industries, NextEnergy, Reynard Motorsport, and Valeo.
+After leaving DaimlerChrysler, Castaing served as a member of the board of directors for multiple manufacturing and automobile companies, including Exide, the battery company, Durakon Industries, NextEnergy, Reynard Motorsport, and Valeo.
 He also served on the board of the Federation of American Scientists.
 In 2004, TRW Automotive Holdings announced the election of Castaing to the company's board of directors.
-He also serves on the audit committee of Amerigon (now Gentherm Incorporated).
+He also served on the audit committee of Amerigon (now Gentherm Incorporated).

 In 1998, Castaing became chairman of the New Detroit Science Center for the education of future generations.
 Under his leadership, a $30 million capital campaign for the expansion and renovation of the Detroit Science Center was launched, ultimately permitting the center to reopen to the public in 2001 with dramatically expanded exhibition space.
 Castaing resigned from his post in January 2012, as the center closed due to various financial problems.
 Castaing has continued to leverage his ties to the automobile industry to promote science and engineering education.

-Since 1994, Castaing has also served on the board of directors for For Inspiration and Recognition of Science and Technology (FIRST), the robotics competition for high school students created by inventor and entrepreneur Dean Kamen.
+From 1994, Castaing also served on the board of directors for For Inspiration and Recognition of Science and Technology (FIRST), the robotics competition for high school students created by inventor and entrepreneur Dean Kamen.

+Death

+François Castaing died on 26 July 2023, at the age of 78.